What is Network Security?

 1. Access Control

-2. Identity Management
+2. User Identity Management

-Another essential must-have for any network security.
-Antivirus and anti-malware should be a part of your network security to detect and contain any viruses, worms, trojans or spyware attempting to hit your system.
-A decent anti-malware program will not just detect incoming malware, but will continually monitor and track files for anomalies.
+Anti-malware software is another essential must-have for any business’s network security.
+Antivirus and anti-malware should be a part of your network security to detect and contain any viruses, worms, ransomware, spyware, or trojan horses attempting to hit your system.
+Deep visibility into network-level threats are indicators of great anti-malware protection.

 5. Hardware Security